Coverage and Rate of Joint Communication and Parameter Estimation in Wireless Networks

 We now conclude the presentation of our analytical results by characterizing the communication coverage probability and ergodic communication efficiency.
-As there is little novel in the expression for communication coverage probability (aside from a usage of Theorem 2), we present that main result without proof.
-Indeed the analysis of $\SINRc$ is largely similar to that of $\SINRgen$.
+As there is little novel in these (aside from a usage of Theorem 2 in Appendix \ref{app:LST_bds}), we present the main results without proof.

-{\bf Theorem 5: (Characterization of Communication Coverage Probability)} {\em The path loss Mellin Transform of the LoS interference process may be expressed with respect to the $G_L$ function defined in Appendix \ref{app:int_mt},
+{\bf Theorem 5: (Characterization of Communication Coverage Probability)} {\em The path loss Mellin Transform of the LoS interference process may be expressed with respect to the $G_L$ function defined in (\ref{eq:GL-func}) in Appendix \ref{app:int_mt},

 where $\lambdaL^0(r; R_0) = 2 \pi \lambdaB r e^{-\beta r} \indicator\{r \ge R_0\}$.